coreos/owners-file-action/README.md

 - `/lgtm cancel` - Cancel a previous `/lgtm`
 - `/approve` - Approvers can approve the PR
 - `/approve cancel` - Cancel a previous `/approve`
+- `/hold` - Approvers can place a hold on the PR to prevent auto-merge
+- `/hold cancel` - Remove the hold

 ## Label Protection